filakhtov/gentoo-use-docs/media-video/mpv.md

 This flag should be enabled if there is a need to use Lua scripting to control the player.

+### nvenc
+Pass the `--enable-cuda-hwaccel` and `--enable-cuda-interop` options to the waf build script.
+Enable support for hardware accelerate video decoding using compatible NVIDIA cards.

+It is safe to disable this flag, and should only be enabled on systems that use a supported NVIDIA gpu.

 ### openal
 Pass the `--enable-openal` option to the waf build script.
 Build and install the `openal` audio output driver that can utilize the OpenAL API to play sound, usually multichannel three-dimensional positional audio.